mosn/envoy-go-waf/README.md

 ### Running the filter in an Envoy process

-In order to run the coraza-proxy-wasm we need to spin up an envoy configuration including this as the filter config
+In order to run the Envoy-Go-Waf we need to spin up an envoy configuration including this as the filter config

 ```yaml
     ...